OpenNebula/docs/source/administration/storage/system_ds.rst

 -  ``shared``, the storage area for the system datastore is a shared directory across the hosts.
 -  ``vmfs``, a specialized version of the shared one to use the vmfs file system.
 The infrastructure notes explained here for 'shared' apply to vmfs.
 Then please follow to the specific :ref:`VMFS storage guide here <vmware_ds>`.
 -  ``ssh``, uses a local storage area from each host for the system datastore
+-  ``ceph``, uses Ceph to store volatile and swap disks, and checkpoint files, but the context and deployment files are still stored locally

+.. _system_ds_shared:

 The Shared System Datastore
 ---------------------------